dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 1. Urška Sršen: Cofounder of Bellabeat and Chief Creative Officer
 2. Sando Mur: Cofounder of Bellabeat, Mathematician, and key member of Bellabeat's executive team
-3. Bellabeat's Marketing Analytics Team: Team of data analysts working together to collect, analyze and report relevant data to supplement Bellabeat's marketing strategy.
+3. Bellabeat's Marketing Analytics Team: Team of data analysts working together to collect, analyze and report relevant data to supplement Bellabeat's marketing strategy

 ### 1.2 Guiding Questions
 *Note: When deciding what type of questions to ask to motivate analysis, it is important to ensure that the questions being asked are 'SMART' (**S**pecific, **M**easurable, **A**ction-orientated, **R**elevant, and **T**ime-bound)*